LibertyDSNP/spec/pages/ActivityContent/Associated/Hash.md

 Activity objects linking to external content such as audio, image or video files must include a `"hash"` field for users to validate linked content.
 The value of this `"hash"` field must be an array of objects representing multiple hashes.
-AT LEAST ONE hash in the array MUST be one of the [supported algorithms](#supported-algorithms) although others may also be used.
+AT LEAST ONE hash in the array MUST be one of the [supported algorithms](#supported-algorithms), although others may also be used.

 | Property | Required | Description | Restrictions |
 | --- | --- | --- | --- |